Hello! It’s rather shocking that you’re here given the infinitesimal cyberspace odds so let me start by offering a very hearty 🎉 Welcome to my Blog 🎉.

 All four together:

 1) The Universe can be described by locating all of the point-particles in space with their velocities, or by locating the one point in the Universe’s Hilbert space corresponding to its quantum state (which, to bastardize, takes the locations and velocities of point-particles as dimensions).
 On one extreme there is one 3-dimensional space containing as many points as there are particles, on the other extreme there is one n-dimensional space containing 1 point (where n is proportional to the number of particles, again bastardizing a bit).
 Between these two extremes, there can be cases with many m-dimensional parameter spaces each containing as many points as there are subsystems describable by those parameters, where m varies by subsystem class.
 These parameter spaces of different dimensions can be stitched together vertically by using the contents of some as dimensions of others (i.e. where composition is involved) with the lowest subsystems having as dimensions the relative positions and velocities of the point particles, or horizontally by adding or removing dimensions as needed to move from subsystem class to class (producing a graph with nodes for parameter spaces and vertices for the addition or removal of a dimension).
-This produces a fuzzy mathematical object combining point-filled spaces and graphs (a dendrotope in the case of biology, as trees are a subtype of graph) that depends on the identities of the elementary point-particles and what they have actually composed, which bridges the points-in-3D and point-in-Hilbert-space descriptions of the Universe in a very specific way.
+This produces a fuzzy mathematical object combining point-filled spaces and graphs (what I call a metatope) that depends on the identities of the elementary point-particles and what they have actually composed, which bridges the points-in-3D and point-in-Hilbert-space descriptions of the Universe in a very specific way.

 You can also checkout a former direction for this blog as a vehicle for a book or two in the same vein, which I have since suspended.